-In my last article, I covered how to predict earnings of a company and today I am going to write about how to do industry analysis.
+In my last article, I covered how to predict the earnings of a company and today I am going to write about how to do industry analysis.

 Industry analysis is an essential responsibility for an equity research analyst.

-As an equity research analyst, you need to analyze a particular industry, see its past trends, demand-supply mechanics and future outlook.
+As an equity research analyst, you need to analyze a particular industry, see its past trends, demand-supply mechanics, and future outlook.

-The industry analysis report sheds light on the economic health of the company, underlining the understanding whether it will be beneficial for the stakeholders to invest in such a company and offering recommendations and/or corrective actions to take in case of any untoward developments in the company.
+The industry analysis report sheds light on the economic health of the company, underlining the understanding of whether it will be beneficial for the stakeholders to invest in such a company and offering recommendations and/or corrective actions to take in case of any untoward developments in the company.

-However, as an analyst you should be aware of industry dynamics and hence, it is important to know how to do industry analysis.
+However, as an analyst, you should be aware of industry dynamics and hence, it is important to know how to do industry analysis.

 Therefore, in this section, I have highlighted all the necessary steps telling you how to do industry analysis.

 What are the steps?
 Here you go: